tkm404/CapstoneProgLog/README.md

 * 10:11 Leaders seem to be working with correct decks, P2 seems to be working with a random deck, but that's hard to test.
 * 10:50 Leader decks now creating instances of objects so I don't have to manually refill them!
 Deleted duplicates from Library list.
 * 11:09 Make leader select portraits slightly bigger.
+* 11:42 Add recurring button to game scene to return to leader select scene.